-The only time a crested gecko will bite is if it’s fearful or stressed.
+A crested gecko will bite only if it’s fearful or stressed.
 Biting most often occurs during the first few weeks of owning the pet.
-Some new gecko owners don’t know any better and will force their gecko to interact with them.
+Some new gecko owners don’t know any better and will force their geckos to interact with them.

 Forcing interaction will stress a gecko out and force them to be defensive.
 To prevent this, keep reading.
-We’ll go over all the tips and tricks needed for handling and taming your new gecko.
+We’ll review all the tips and tricks needed for handling and taming your new gecko.

 There are other things besides handling that can cause a gecko to become stressed.
 If they don’t like the way their enclosure is set up — not enough foliage, improper temperature/humidity, etc. — they may become more aggressive.

 Younger geckos may sometimes mistake your fingers for food as well, and will bite simply because they’re hungry.
 This isn’t much to worry about, and they will likely outgrow the habit.

 Adult crested geckos are unlikely to be aggressive because they’re friendly and docile creatures.
 However, new owners rarely know the history behind their new, adopted pet.
 If you bring home an adult gecko, there is a chance that they have been mistreated in the past.
 Give them extra patience to let them know you’re not a threat.